By Rachna Singh

 When Eesha accidentally plucked out few healthy saplings along with the weeds, I told her about deforestation and imbalances in our ecological system.
-She absorbed all this new information not deterred by the big words thrown at her.
+She absorbed all this new information, not at all deterred by the big words I was throwing at her.

-In some mason jars we put layers of coloured pebbles and compost mixed soil and planted cacti plants with tiny red and yellow flowers.
-Forever the artist Eesha wrapped a dainty little green ribbon around the bottle.
-And our lovely glass garden terrarium was born.
+In some mason jars, we put layers of colored pebbles and compost-mixed soil, and then we planted cacti plants with tiny red and yellow flowers.
+Eesha, forever the artist, wrapped a dainty little green ribbon around the bottle.
+And so our lovely glass garden terrarium was born.

-As I was snipping away some mint leaves, for my tea, I was tempted to start an herb garden and I shared this with Eesha.
-Jubilant at the idea we painted and decorated the cans.
-We personalised it with ladyfinger imprint patterns.
+As I was snipping away some mint leaves for my tea, I was tempted to start an herb garden, and I mentioned this with Eesha.
+Jubilant at the idea, she joined me in painting and decorating the cans.
+We personalized it with ladyfinger imprint patterns.
 Basil, sage, thyme, rosemary, alfalfa sprouts, cherry tomatoes and oriental capsicum all found a little can of their own.
 In the process, Eesha learnt the names and spellings of different herbs and understood the difference between herbs, fruits and vegetables.
-I also helped her understand the nutritional benefits of eating different coloured fresh produce.
+I also helped her understand the nutritional benefits of eating fresh produce of different colors.

 But would she have the patience to wait?
 I was in for an unexpected surprise.
 For the next two months, Eesha meticulously and lovingly looked after her plants.
-Few times, I also caught her spray bottle in hand talking sweet nothings to her baby plants.
+A few times, I also caught her with spray bottle in hand talking sweet nothings to her baby plants.

 At her birthday party each kid was handed a clean empty can to decorate and plant herbs of their choice.
 Once they were done it was time to make their own vegetable pizzas.
-Oh the excitement of trimming fresh herbs and scattering it over their pizzas.
-We further topped it with colourful cherry tomatoes and capsicums.
-Everything from the kitchen garden.
+Oh, the excitement of trimming fresh herbs and scattering them over their pizzas!
+We topped them further with colorful cherry tomatoes and capsicums – everything from our kitchen garden.
 The kids polished off the pizzas in minutes.

-Amazed I mused, an activity meant to keep my kid busy in her holidays had reaped such rewards.
-I saw a more patient, knowledgeable, responsible and happy kid running around in the house.
+I was amazed at how an activity intended to keep my kid busy over the holidays had reaped such rewards.
+I saw a more patient, knowledgeable, responsible and happy kid running around the house.